American philosophy: Analytic philosophy

 David Kellogg Lewis, another student of Quine at Harvard, was ranked as one of the greatest philosophers of the 20th century in a poll conducted by Brian Leiter (open access poll).
 He is well known for his controversial advocacy of modal realism, the position which holds that there is an infinite number of concrete and causally isolated possible worlds, of which ours is one.
 These possible worlds arise in the field of modal logic.

 Thomas Kuhn was an important philosopher and writer who worked extensively in the fields of the history of science and the philosophy of science.
 He is famous for writing The Structure of Scientific Revolutions, one of the most cited academic works of all time.
 The book argues that science proceeds through different paradigms as scientists find new puzzles to solve.
 There follows a widespread struggle to find answers to questions, and a shift in world views occurs, which is referred to by Kuhn as a paradigm shift.
 The work is considered a milestone in the sociology of knowledge.

+Critical theory

+Critical theory—specifically the social theory of the Frankfurt School—influenced philosophy and culture in the United States beginning in the late 1960s.
+Critical theory was rooted in the Western European Marxist philosophical tradition and sought philosophy that was "practical" and not merely "theoretical", that would help not only to understand the world but to shape it—generally toward human emancipation and freedom from domination.
+Its practical and socially transformative orientation was similar to that of earlier American pragmatists such as John Dewey.

+Critical theorist Herbert Marcuse, in his Eros and Civilization (1955), responded to the pessimism of Sigmund Freud's Civilization and Its Discontents by arguing for the emancipatory power of the imagination and for a "rationality of gratification", a fusion of Logos and Eros, for envisioning a better world.
+In One-Dimensional Man (1964), Marcuse argued for a "Great Refusal"—"the protest against that which is", in response to "un-freedoms" and oppressive, conformist social structures.
+According to Marcuse's student Angela Davis, Marcuse's principled utopianism articulated the ideals of a generation of activists and revolutionaries around the world.
+His thought influenced the New Left, notably by the Black power movement and student movements of the 1960s.
+He "was the most influential of the Frankfurt School critical theorists on North American intellectual culture" according to Doug Mann.

+American philosophers and writers who have engaged with critical theory include Angela Davis, Edward Said, Martha Nussbaum, bell hooks, Cornel West, and Judith Butler.
+Butler portrays critical theory as a way to rhetorically challenge oppression and inequality, specifically concepts of gender.

 Return of political philosophy

-The analytic philosophers troubled themselves with the abstract and the conceptual, and American philosophy did not fully return to social and political concerns (that dominated American philosophy at the time of the founding of the United States) until the 1970s.